 Shared Streets in Durham

 The City of Durham is working to create Shared Streets that give residents more space to enjoy the outdoors while reducing the spread of COVID-19.
 Vehicular through- traffic will be restricted on Shared Streets, but local residents, emergency vehicles, deliveries, and trash collection vehicles will still have access to the street.
 An advisory speed of 15 miles per hour is being installed to support safe walking, running, and playing in the street.
-To start, Durham will test 2 Shared Streets in different parts of the city.
+To start, Durham will implement seven Shared Streets in different parts of the city.
 Additional streets may follow based on resident support and the availability of materials.

 The map below shows the seven streets within the first phase of the Shared Streets initiative, in red and yellow.
 Residents and businesses on these streets have been notified of the project via door hangers distributed to each address, along with additional workshops for the yellow streets.
 Most of the Shared Streets being considered are neighborhood residential streets designated as Neighborhood Bike Routes in the City of Durham’s Bike+Walk plan.
 They generally have lower-traffic volumes and lower posted speeds and are maintained by the City of Durham.